debovema/maven-auto-releaser/README.md

 git checkout $(git describe --tags)
 ```

+4. edit the *branch.properties* file according to

-4. create a release trigger branch on a Git repository
+5. create a release trigger branch on a Git repository

 ```shell
 GIT_REPOSITORY_URL=<URL of the Git repository> bash -c 'source ./maven-auto-release.sh && createReleaseTriggerBranch $GIT_REPOSITORY_URL'
 ```

-5. follow the instructions of the README file created on the release trigger branch of the Git repository
+6. follow the instructions of the README file created on the release trigger branch of the Git repository

 ## Licensing